maestro-org/haskell-sdk/CONTRIBUTING.md

 - [Link your PR](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to those issues
 - Check the [build status](https://github.com/maestro-org/haskell-sdk/actions/new) of your PR
 - Wait for a review and/or approval from one of the code owners
-- Merge and celebrate!
+- Merge and celebrate with some nice tunes! 🎼🎼🎼

-The team will do their best to help you get your PRs across the finish line!
+The team will do their best to help you get your PRs merged as soon as humanly possible!